fluxionary/minetest-cottages/README.md

 Contains nodes for building medieval houses.

-Liscence of this mod: GPLv3 Autor: Sokomine
+Liscence of this mod: GPLv3 Author: Sokomine, fluxionary

 ---
 --- Textures and media: